Guided historical WWI walks with Collett's Mountain Holidays

 Isabelle is an English Historian living in the area.
 She is not a qualified mountain guide.
 She is a historical guide, who charges for her time and knowledge.
 You join her at your own risk.

-To guarantee participation, please pre-book this walk with our UK Office before your holiday.
+To guarantee participation, you need to pre-book directly with Isabelle.
+Please contact our UK Office before your holiday.

 Like all activities supplied by third parties, these First World War Walks are technically nothing to do with Collett’s Ltd, even though advertised by us.
 Your contract is with the supplier and not with us.
 We are not responsible for the provision of any third party excursion or for anything that happens during the course of its provision by the supplier.